cpeppsi/Browser-project1-Tic_Tac_Toe/README.md

 ## Getting Started
 To run the game locally on your machine, follow these simple steps:

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine using the code below:

-bash
-Copy code
 git clone https://github.com/cpeppsi/Browser-project1-Tic_Tac_Toe.git

-2. Navigate to the project directory:
+2. Navigate to the project directory using the code below:

-bash
-Copy code
-cd tic-tac-toe-browser-game
+cd Browser-project1-Tic_Tac_Toe

 3. Open the index.html file in your preferred web browser.
 3. Start playing Tic Tac Toe!